AmpereComputing/Windows-11-On-Ampere/README.md

 ## Install Windows 11 via ISO

 ### Create UUP Dump File for Windows 11
-There are multiple sites can assist on building Windows 11 ISOs.
-UUP Dump[^2] site is one of them, and document here.
+There are multiple sites which can assist with building Windows 11 ISOs.
+UUP Dump[^2] site is one of them, and is documented here.

-On one of additional client, browse to [https://uupdump.net/known.php?q=windows+11+arm](https://uupdump.net/known.php?q=windows+11+arm), and then follow the steps to create and download a UUP Dump file.
+On one of the additional clients, browse to [https://uupdump.net/known.php?q=windows+11+arm](https://uupdump.net/known.php?q=windows+11+arm), and then follow the steps to create and download a UUP Dump file.
 1. Select the base image on the following page.
 ![Select base image](images/uud-dump-p1.png)
 2. Select the language and click `next`.
 ![Select language and click next](images/uud-dump-p2.png)
 3. Select the edition and click `next`.
 ![Select edition and click next](images/uud-dump-p3.png)
-4. Select the `Download method` and `Conversion options` and download the zip file
+4. Select the `Download method` and `Conversion options` and download the zip file.
 ![Select the `Download method` and `Conversion options` and download the zip file](images/uud-dump-p4.png)

-### Build Windows 11 ISO on Ubuntu running on x64 or Ampere CPU
+### Build Windows 11 ISO on Windows running on x64 or ARM CPU

-Copy download zip file, saying `22621.1555_arm64_en-us_professional_77b56537_convert.zip`, to a folder, saying home folder.
-Export UUPDUMP_ZIP to the zip file downloaded without the `.zip` extension.
-For example `UUPDUMP_ZIP=22621.1555_arm64_en-us_professional_77b56537_convert`.
-Clone this repo to home folder, and then run the following command to build Windows 11 ISO.
+Download the zip file, e.g.
+22631.3085_arm64_en-us_professional_ebde6b33_convert.zip and save it to a folder such as the Desktop.
+Unzip it, then launch a Command Prompt and `cd` to the directory containing the files.
+Next, run:

 ```
-cd
-UUPDUMP_ZIP=22621.1555_arm64_en-us_professional_77b56537_convert
-script/uupdump-build-iso.sh
+uup_download_windows.cmd
 ```

 ### Create Bootable USB for Windows 11 with Rufus
-As the ISO has an secure boot option, this need to be removed.
-Currently there is only one tool, rufus[^3], has this feature to remove the secure boot.
+As the ISO has a Secure Boot option, this need to be removed.
+Currently there is only one tool, rufus[^3], which has this feature to remove the Secure Boot.

 **Note**: Bootable USB created with `dd` command can boot into installation UI, but not able to find any installation media.
 If there is an Ampere or other Arm based client running Windows for Arm, download the Arm version, saying [rufus-4.0_arm64.exe](https://github.com/pbatard/rufus/releases/download/v4.0/rufus-4.0_arm64.exe).
 Otherwise, download x86 or x64 version for non-arm based clients.

 When creating the USB, disable TPM (default).

-1. Click the Select button next to Disk or ISO image > Browse to and select the downloaded Windows 11 iso file
+1. Click the Select button next to Disk or ISO image > Browse to and select the generated Windows 11 ISO file.
 ![D](images/rufus-device.png)
-1. Check all check boxes, including `Remove requirement for 4GB+RAM, Secure Boot and TPM2.0` and `Remove required for an online Microsoft account` on `Customize Windows Installation` dialog box.
+2. After clicking the Start button, a "Customize Windows Installation" dialog will appear.
+Check all check boxes, including `Remove requirement for 4GB+RAM, Secure Boot and TPM2.0` and `Remove required for an online Microsoft account`.
 ![D](images/rufus-tpm.png)

 ### Install Windows on Ampere Workstation

 Following the document[^4], boot the system from the USB created above and install Windows 11 as normal.

 Again, if no installation media found after boot into installation UI, the USB need to be recreated with TPM removed.

 ### Update VGA Driver
 Download the latest VGA driver and install it.
 With the latest VGA driver, Windows 11 can support 1920x1080 monitors.

 ## Peripheral
 ### NIC
-Currently the builtin NIC are not supported by Windows 11, but certain USB based NIC are found working well with Windows 11.
+Currently the builtin NIC is not supported by Windows 11, but certain USB based NICs are found to be working well with Windows 11.
 Here is the list of NICs tested.

 | Brand              | Chip | Type | Tested Date | Working |
 | :---------------- | :------: | :------: | :----: | :----: |